Union Jack Club

-The Union Jack Club is an Armed Forces Club in central London, England, for enlisted members and veterans of the British Armed Services and their families.
-Located near London Waterloo railway station, the club has over 260 rooms for accommodation (singles, twins, doubles, fully accessible, family, suite and flats), restaurant, bar, small library, and a full range of meeting and banqueting rooms.
+The Union Jack Club is a private members club in central London, England, for enlisted / non-commissioned (other ranks) serving and veteran members of the His Majesty's Armed Forces and their families.
+Located adjacent to London Waterloo railway station, in central London's South Bank, the club has over 260 rooms for accommodation (singles, twins, doubles, fully accessible, family, suite and flats), restaurant, bar, small library, and a full range of meeting and banqueting rooms which can be hired by the public.

-The club's main entrance is in Sandell Street off Waterloo Road, opposite Waterloo station.
-Many guest bedrooms on the upper floors have views over London.
+The club's main entrance is in Sandell Street, off Waterloo Road, opposite Waterloo East railway station.
+Many guest bedrooms and meeting rooms are on the upper floors, with views over London.

 History

 The idea for the club came from Ethel McCaul, a Royal Red Cross nurse who served in field hospitals during the South African War at the start of the 20th century.
-She noted that while officers enjoyed membership of various gentlemen's clubs in London, no equivalent existed for enlisted personnel and they therefore used public houses and inns of varying repute.

-The initial sum of £60,000 was raised at various galas and functions.
+She noted that while officers enjoyed membership of various gentlemen's clubs in London, no equivalent existed for enlisted personnel and they therefore used public houses and inns of varying repute.The initial sum of £60,000 was raised at various galas and functions.
 Any donor giving £100 could name a room.
 Sir Arthur Conan Doyle took the opportunity to endow the "Lady Conan Doyle Room" with his contribution.
 Members of the royal family attended a benefit concert at the Royal Albert Hall.

 George V, while the Prince of Wales, laid the club's foundation stone in July 1904.
 It was officially opened three years later, in July 1907, by King Edward VII and Queen Alexandra.
 The address of the original Edwardian building was 91 Waterloo Road, London.

 Ethel McCaul was adamant that her brave servicemen and their families should have somewhere to stay at no more of a cost than one day’s pay.
 Waterloo seemed the obvious place as this was the principal railhead leading to the ports and garrisons which served the Empire.
 The Union Jack Club was to be built as a National Memorial to those who had fallen in the South African War.
 The Union Jack Club naturally found itself in great demand during both World Wars and its resources were fully stretched, with the Union Jack Club growing from 208 bedrooms in 1904 to a total of 800 beds in 1939.
-For many years after the First World War an annual donation was sent anonymously to the Union Jack Club and with each payment came a note with the words “In gratitude for a scrap of comfort”.
-The words of this anonymous donor are today commemorated by a marble plaque sited in the Reception Area.
+For many years after World War I, an annual donation was sent anonymously to the Union Jack Club and with each payment came a note with the words “In gratitude for a scrap of comfort”.
+The words of this anonymous donor are today commemorated by a marble plaque sited in the reception area.